zi00duck/Begonia-Kernel-Builder/README.md

 # Begonia-Kernel-Builder
 ![Artifacts](./.assets/aboutphoto.jpg)

-> Automatically follow daily KernelSU-Next updates and build the android kernel for Xiaomi Redmi Note 8 Pro(begonia)
+> Automatically follow daily RKSU, MKSU and KernelSU-Next updates and build the android kernel for Xiaomi Redmi Note 8 Pro(begonia)

 These builds are created for the Xiaomi Redmi Note 8 Pro(begonia) device.
 It is built with [KernelSU Next](https://github.com/KernelSU-Next/KernelSU-Next) and [SUSFS](https://gitlab.com/simonpunk/susfs4ksu)